Lvl14Bard/Bug-Gaem-Wiki/AAA_Core Nodes/Characters.md

 - [[The Queen Bee]], mother of [[Triss]] and a member of the nobility
 - [[Firefly]], friend of Lumoth
 - [[Serenity]], high priestess of [[Lunalesca]]
+- [[Zephyr's Father]], leader of the 1st Bug Brigade guarding the Lady Bug